Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 What happens in the event of a death away from home?

-All aspects to manage the return of your loved one will be handled:
+All aspects of managing the return of your loved one will be handled:

 • Arranging the collection, preparation, & shelter at the place of death.